sjorsdonkers/toml-jai/README.md

 ## Custom handlers

 By default this Toml modules makes several choices like, enums as string, members serialized by their name, no members omitted, etc.
-These choices may be fine for the large majority of use-case but not all.
+These choices may be fine for the large majority of use-cases but not all.
 Custom handlers enable the user to modify the serialization/deserialization of types.

 Note that these custom handler drive "what" is (de)serialized, they do not help with formatting of the toml.